 - We are not sure if in-game trades be made in a trustless fashion on the Enjin platform.
 The escrow feature seems like it requires a redesign of the game to integrate with ENJ and escrow account.
 For example, in a trade involve ENJ token in exchange for an in-game weapon, where can the weapon be sent to?
 There is no escrow account for the in-game items to be sent to, unless the game redesigns and specifically creates one.

-Overall, we are negative about this ICO for its flipping potential but neutral about its long-term potential.
-Our thoughts on buying the tokens for flipping and investing for the long term are as follows:
+Overall, we are negative about this ICO for its short-term potential but neutral about its long-term potential.
+Our thoughts of the tokens for short term and long term are as follows:

 Negative.
 Presale participants are willing to sell their ENJ tokens at a much lower price than the public crowdsale price because they received, on average, a 115% bonus.